Treatments for eye cancer

 The drugs used can be given as drops into your eye or injected into a vein or as tablets.
 Some of the drugs used to treat eye cancer include gemcitabine and treosulfan.
-Please contact the Cancer Nurseline on Freephone 1800 200 700 for a copy of our booklet Understanding Chemotherapy, download it from our "Important cancer information booklets" list on the right hand side of this page, or learn more about chemotherapy here.
+Please contact the Cancer Nurseline on Freephone 1800 200 700 for a copy of our booklet Understanding Chemotherapy and Other Cancer Drugs, download it from our "Publications about cancer treatment side effects" list on the right hand side of this page, or learn more about chemotherapy here.

 How is secondary eye cancer treated?

 Sometimes a cancer can spread to the eye from another part of your body.
 A cancer that has spread to the eye is called a secondary eye cancer.
 In women this is most likely to happen with breast cancer and in men lung cancer.
 The treatment you will receive will depend on where the cancer has spread from and your general state of health.
 Surgery, radiotherapy or chemotherapy can be used.

 Side effects of treatment for eye cancer

 The side-effects of treatment depend on the type of treatment you have.